MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-easy-trials.md

 # About the free trial for Microsoft Compliance

-Microsoft compliance products protect your organization from internal threats rising from inappropriate permissions on files and emails, and ensures compliance with regulatory and policy requirements.
+Microsoft compliance products protect your organization from internal threats rising from inappropriate permissions on files and emails, and ensure compliance with regulatory and policy requirements.

 A Microsoft E5 compliance trial is the easiest way to try the capabilities of Microsoft compliance products, and setting it up only takes a couple of clicks.
-After the trial setup is complete, all features of the Microsoft E5 license package are available for you to use for up to 90 days.
+After the trial set up is complete, all features of the Microsoft E5 license package are available for you to use for up to 90 days.

 ## Terms and conditions